 Foreign Gift Reporting

 U.S. colleges and universities that receive charitable gifts from a foreign source, the value of which is $250,000 or more within a calendar year, must file a disclosure report with the Secretary of the U.S. Department of Education twice a year.
-Additional disclosures are required for restricted or conditional gifts/contracts and for institutions who are owned or controlled by a foreign entity.
+Additional disclosures are required for restricted or conditional gifts/contracts and for institutions that are owned or controlled by a foreign entity.

 The reports are due on January 31 and July 31, whichever is sooner.
 The reporting requirements fall under the Section 117 of the Higher Education Act.
 This federal foreign gift reporting requirement was enacted more than thirty years ago.
-However, the Department of Education has never issued formal guidance or regulations for the requirement, leaving institutions to interpret the law on their own.
+However, the Department of Education has never issued formal guidance for the requirement, leaving institutions to interpret the law on their own.

 How to Report

-Institutions must submit their foreign gift reports using the new reporting system, available at https://partners.ed.gov/ForeignGifts.
+Institutions must submit their foreign gift reports using the online reporting system, available at https://partners.ed.gov/ForeignGifts.
 See the Department’s fact sheet, specifically under Appendix A, to understand what information must be reported.
+Advancement staff should coordinate with their president/chancellor's, financial aid and/or chief financial officer's office when submitting the form.

 Below is Section 117 of the Higher Education Act, which outlines the disclosure requirement and the information that institutions must include in their disclosure reports, along with additional resources.
 Background information and additional resources related to Section 117 can be found on the Department’s website.